- Meeting times: Monday & Wednesday from 1:25-2:45 PM.

 There are two options for web-based access to Jupyter

-- You should have access to notebook.chpc.utah.edu using your University login credentials for the duration of the semester.
+- You should have access to juno.chpc.utah.edu using your University login credentials for the duration of the semester.

 - The chemical engineering virtual machine pool.
 Log in with your ICC credentials and use the UG (not graduate) VM pools.
 This will open a full windows machine where you can launch jupyter from the start menu.